Atheism (having no belief in a god or goddess,

 - 0.0 refers to an theist who is absolutely convinced that one or more gods exists.

-- 7.0 is for strong Atheist who is equally certain that no god exists.
+- 7.0 is for strong Atheist who is totally certain that no god exists.

 A person holding a value greater than 0.0 and less than 7.0 is an Agnostic.

-Dawkins, who is often regarded as the most famous Atheist in the world, describes himself as a 6.9 Agnostic.
+Dawkins, who is often regarded as the most famous Atheist in the world, describes his belief as a 6.9.

 2. Atheists are distrusted intensely in the U.S.: